akohlbre/rla-costing/README.md

 # rla-costing
-Developing a cost model for Risk-Limiting Audits
+Developing a cost model for Risk-Limiting Audits.

+This was developed by Lauren Knight, Anne Kohlbrenner, and Corbin Stevens as part of a project for WWS/COS 586 at Princeton University.
+The associated written report is available upon request.

+The models here should be considered works-in-progress that can be useful as guides, but they are not authoritative references.

-## Model of Operational Costs
+## Model of Operational Costs: `model.py`
 ### Running the Model
-1. You can download the model and run it locally with Python 3.
+1. You can download the model and run it locally with [Python 3](https://www.python.org/downloads/).
 Specify a filename with the `-f` flag to have the model use it as the input.
 If no file is specified, the model will look for a file named `state.csv` and use it.
 If that file does not exist, the model will use default values.
 See below for the input format